 Medicare is made up of multiple parts, and each part may have a monthly premium you’ll need to pay.

-If you receive Social Security or Railroad Retirement Board (RRB) benefits, your monthly premiums will be automatically deducted from your monthly benefit payment.
+If you receive Social Security or Railroad Retirement Board (RRB) benefits, your monthly premiums will be automatically deducted from your monthly benefit payment and applied to premiums for the following month’s coverage.

-If you’re not receiving these benefits, you’ll get a bill for your premiums, either monthly or quarterly, depending on which part of Medicare you’re paying for.
-These bills are paid in advance of your coverage.
+If you’re not receiving these benefits, you’ll get a bill for your premiums.
+You’ll receive this bill either monthly or quarterly, depending on which part of Medicare you’re paying for.
+You will pay these bills in advance of your coverage.

 In this article, we’ll explain how Medicare monthly premiums are paid, when those payments are due, and how to pay them.

 If you enroll in Medicare before you begin collecting Social Security benefs, your first premium bill may surprise you.
-It will be due, paid in full, 1 month before your Medicare coverage begins.
+It will be due in full 1 month before your Medicare coverage begins.

 This bill will typically be for 3 months’ worth of Part B premiums.
-So, it’s known as a quarterly bill.
+A 3-month period is referred to as a quarter, so this is known as a quarterly bill.

-If you have original Medicare (parts A and B), you’ll continue to receive bills directly from Medicare until you start collecting either Social Security or RRB benefits.
-Once your benefits begin, your premiums will be taken directly out of your monthly payments.
+If you have Original Medicare (parts A and B), you’ll continue to receive bills directly from Medicare until you start collecting either Social Security or RRB benefits.
+Once your benefits begin, your premiums will come directly out of your monthly payments.

 You’ll also receive bills directly from your plan’s provider if you have any of the following types of plans: